The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 Reproducible results in less than 1 hour

-An example report to illustrate how quickly the software can be used to analyse challenging 2D gels and Western blots and calculate host cell protein percentage coverage.
+An example report to illustrate how quickly you can analyse challenging 2D gels and Western blots to calculate host cell protein (HCP) percentage coverage.

 Latest reports and evidence for inter-user inter-lab reproducibility, accurate analysis techniques, fast host cell protein coverage results and more.

 Helps To Support 21 CFR Part 11 Compliance

 As the biopharmaceutical sector continues to grow, it faces an increased regulatory burden from global drug administrations.
 SpotMap offers a novel solution to host cell protein (HCP) coverage analysis and is designed with an extra level of regulatory consideration.

 You can now obtain complete and accurate records of your analysis helping to adhere to the new regulatory guidance and quality consideration standards of the FD&C Act in regards to process-related impurities.